There once was a marijuana-loving guy whose public marijuana media name was Subcool, but he covertly told me his real

-In fact, of the major commercial cannabis seeds companies that I and the other members of this magazine’s team know well, we can say that along with Subcool, only Tony from Sagarmatha, Karel from Super Sativa Seed Club, Simon from Serious Seeds, Henk from Dutch Passion, Nat from Humboldt Seed Company, and Paul from New420Guy Seeds are good people who work hard to ensure their seeds are always 100% viable, genetically-superior, and worth the money.
+In fact, of the major commercial cannabis seeds companies that I and the other members of this magazine’s team know well, we can say that along with Subcool, we give props to Tony from Sagarmatha, Simon from Serious Seeds, Henk from Dutch Passion, Nat and Halle from Humboldt Seed Company, and Paul from New420Guy Seeds are good people who work hard to ensure their seeds are always 100% viable, genetically-superior, and worth the money.

 Subcool described supervising cannabis seeds breeders who were subcontractors for him, how hard it was to get them to use the advanced breeding techniques and quality control necessary to create thousands of seeds that were true to strain identity.

 He talked of sending thousands of seeds to seed retailers who sold the seeds but kept all the money, instead of paying Subcool what they owed him.

 Despite the harshness of the marijuana seeds industry, Subcool was a generous philanthropist.
 He gave substantial sums of money to impoverished people, especially wounded military veterans and other disabled folks.

 His motherplants, photos, computers, clones, and most of his seed inventory was incinerated as he escaped through the flames just before he too would have been burnt to a crisp.

 He explained that California’s so-called marijuana legalization regulations were “costly and stupid, designed to work against small growers and in favor of venture capitalist greedy assholes.”

 “States and cities tax weed way too much, compliance attorneys and the regulators profit off of California’s fake legalization.
 They’re all in bed together.
 The more I spent to make my 100% safe and perfect grow op meet their regs, the more they said I had to spend,” he complained.

 In his Weed Nerd videos from the Arizona era, you see him talking excitedly about new strains, and converting a drained swimming pool into a large grow op.
 He and business partners also converted a closed bowling alley into a huge, high-tech indoor grow op.